AdRoll/baker/content/en/docs/How Tos/create_filter.md

 that a filter must implement.
 The interface is quite simple and contains only two functions:
 `Process(l Record, next func(Record))` and `Stats() FilterStats`:

-* `Process` is the function the actually filters the records
+* `Process` is the function that actually filters the records
 * `Stats` return statistics ([FilterStats](https://pkg.go.dev/github.com/AdRoll/baker#FilterStats)) about the filtering process

 A very simple example of filter doing nothing is: